IU-PR/Capstone_project/content/docs/2024/SceneGenAI/week2.md

  Accomplishments:

-- Developed a prototype in Figma with collaborative input from team members to achieve optimal user experience.
+- developed a prototype in Figma;
-- Collaboratively designed and refined the machine learning pipeline, exploring alternative solutions for enhanced performance.
+- collaboratively designed and refined the machine learning pipeline, exploring alternative solutions for best performance;
-- Curated and preprocessed the dataset, employing manual parsing and neural network-based preprocessing techniques to ensure data quality.
+- curated and preprocessed the dataset by using manual parsing and neural network-based preprocessing techniques to ensure data quality.

- Challenges Faced:
+ Challenges faced:

-- Designing a highly intuitive user interface posed a development challenge, requiring extensive iteration and collaboration.
+- designing an intuitive user interface proved to be a significant challenge, requiring extensive iteration;
-- Determining the optimal behavior of the machine learning pipeline in various scenarios presented a development hurdle.
+- determining the optimal behavior of the machine learning pipeline in various scenarios;
-- Data collection and preprocessing involved manual parsing and neural network utilization, demanding additional time and effort.
+- data collection and preprocessing involved manual parsing, demanding additional time and effort.

- Steps Taken to Overcome Challenges:
+ Steps taken to overcome challenges:

-- Leveraged the collective expertise of team members to refine the user interface design iteratively.
+- used the collective expertise of team members to continuously refine the user interface;
-- Engaged in collaborative brainstorming sessions to explore diverse approaches and refine the machine learning pipeline's functionality.
-- Employed manual parsing techniques and neural network-based preprocessing to ensure the dataset's quality and relevance.

- Achievements:

-- Successfully developed a prototype with an intuitive user interface, enhancing the project's usability and appeal.
-- Collaboratively designed a robust machine learning pipeline, paving the way for efficient data processing and model training.
-- Curated a high-quality dataset, essential for training accurate machine learning models and achieving project objectives.
+- analyzed a number of different open source machine learning models and collectively decided on the best approach.

- Strategies Employed:

-- Fostered collaboration and communication among team members to leverage collective insights and expertise.
-- Embraced iterative design and development approaches to refine project components and address emerging challenges.
-- Employed a combination of manual and automated techniques to streamline data collection and preprocessing processes.

- Lessons Learned:

-- The importance of collaborative design and development in achieving optimal project outcomes was reaffirmed.
+ **Result**: confirmed the importance of collaborative design and development.
-- Flexibility and adaptability are essential when exploring diverse solutions and addressing unforeseen challenges.